remisoulignac/scm_optim_problems/README.md

+# MIT SCX by Python
+You'll find here various

+## Usage
+open https://colab.research.google.com/, import the notebook from github and run the notebook it :)

+## SC2X
+SC2X_Python_Samples.ipynb shows some problems from SC2X course solved with Python

-# MIT SCX SCREAM
+## MIT SCX SCREAM
-This is my  attempt using Mixed Integer Linear Programming to find the best solution for the MIT SCREAM challenge http://scxscream.herokuapp.com/home/.
+This is an attempt using Mixed Integer Linear Programming and the Google open source OR-TOOLS library to find the best solution for the MIT SCREAM challenge http://scxscream.herokuapp.com/home/.

 Let's put it right away : it does not give the best answer.
 Indeed, I found it extremely hard to understand and modelize properly the behaviour of the SCREAM simulator.
 There are few strange behaviours like :
  - even with DC, Plant and Supplier closed for a year and with no backup, you still make profit !